Karten Associates

 These seminars:

-Offer opportunities for improvements in personal, team, and organizational effectiveness
+Generate improvements in personal, team, and organizational effectiveness.

-Include case studies, group activities, and practice sessions to reinforce key points.
+Include case studies, activities, and practice sessions to reinforce key points.

 Can be customized to address your specific needs and concerns.